-However, if you like sweet biscuits, like the Bo-berry biscuits at Bojangles, add some glaze to the top.
-Or add fresh sweetened strawberries and you’ll have a strawberry shortcake biscuit.
+However, if you like sweet biscuits, like the Bo-berry biscuits at Bojangles, add a powdered sugar glaze to the top.

 What you’ll need

-How do you make perfect buttermilk biscuits
+How do you make strawberry buttermilk biscuits

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.